-The most popular way to mark a boundary, fencing is a cost-effective and easy to install option for your outdoor space – whether you’re replacing what you have currently, repairing it or are starting from scratch.
+Fencing is the most popular way to mark a boundary and is a cost-effective and easy-to-install option for your outdoor space – whether you’re replacing what you have currently, repairing it, or starting from scratch.

-Fences can have many functions, and our wide range includes options for all scenarios.
-So no matter if you’re enclosing your garden for privacy, ensuring that your children or pets are secure, or using a fence to create beautiful space within your garden, we’ll have something for you.
+Fences can have many functions and our wide range includes options for all spaces..
+So if you’re enclosing your garden for privacy, securing the safety of your children or pets or creating zones within your garden, we’ll have something for you.

 Before you begin